codatio/codat-docs/blog/240216-new-webhook-service-released.md

 ---
-title: "🚀 Exciting announcement: Introducing our new webhooks service! 🚀"
+title: "🚀 Introducing our new webhooks service 🚀"
 date: "2024-02-16"
 tags: ["Product", "Update"]
 authors: dcoplowe
 ---

-We're thrilled to unveil our latest platform update designed to simplify your development experience: Our brand-new Webhooks Service! 🎉
+We're thrilled to unveil our latest platform update designed to simplify your development experience: our brand-new webhooks service! 🎉

 <!--truncate-->

 Say goodbye to complex development processes and hello to streamlined efficiency with our best-in-class solution.
-Here's what you can expect from our new Webhooks Service:
+Here's what you can expect from our new webhooks service:

 ⚙️ **Smart Retries**: No more worrying about missed events or failed deliveries.
 Our intelligent system automatically retries failed webhook deliveries, ensuring your crucial messages reach their destination without any hassle.